 - How is Thalidomide Celgene used?

-Treatment with Thalidomide Celgene must be started and monitored under the supervision of a doctor who is skilled in using medicines that modulate the immune system or anticancer medicines.
+Treatment with Thalidomide Celgene must be started and monitored under the supervision of a doctor who is skilled in using medicines that modulate the immune system or cancer medicines.
 The doctor must also understand the risks of thalidomide and the ways in which the use of the medicine must be monitored.

 - How does Thalidomide Celgene work?